MinecraftForge/MinecraftForge/docs/NewFML.md

 - - If that wasn't found it'll be generated from the vanilla jar and patch/deobf files (see above)
 - Possible we'll use an alternative launch for the development environment

-(A goal is that we pre-generate this JAR during forge installation or modpack installation)
+(A goal is that we pre-generate this JAR during Forge installation or modpack installation)

 ## Loading